Vatsim-Scandinavia/controlcenter/UPGRADE.md

 # Upgrading

-## Upgrading from 3.x to 4.0
+## Upgrading from 3.4.0 to 4.0

-These are the steps required to migrate from 3.x to 4.0, please make sure you've a backup before starting this process.
+These are the steps required to migrate from 3.4.0 to 4.0, please make sure you've a backup and upgraded to minimum 3.4.0 before starting this process.

 ### Breaking change ⚠️